WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

 The `raylib/games` folder can be made the same way as the examples.
 Have fun!

-### Build raylib source code using meson
+### Build raylib source code using cmake

-Building with meson on Linux is easy.
-If you have all the dependencies installed just use the following:
+Building with cmake on Linux is easy, just use the following:

 ```
 git clone https://github.com/raysan5/raylib.git raylib
 cd raylib
-meson builddir
+mkdir build && cd build
-cd builddir
+cmake -DSHARED=ON -DSTATIC=ON ..
-ninja
+make
-ninja install
+make install
 ```

-In case any dependencies are missing, meson will tell you.
+In case any dependencies are missing, cmake will tell you.

 **If you have any doubt, [just let me know][raysan5].**